Analyze and Print Assembly Structure

 Assemblies are probably the most complex structure in STEP data sets.
 To process them correctly, you must look at relationships between products and relationships between shapes, watch for two different ways of describing placement of components (mapped item and context dependent shape reps), and resolve other indirections.

-This sample program collects code to do all of these things into the asmutils.h/cxx files.
-The stplib_classify_asms() function traverses a design and annotates the STEP data with backpointers to all the relevant pieces of an assembly.
-The backpointers are stored in three different RoseManager subclasses.
+This sample program uses utility functions from the STIX AP Helper Library to identify the assembly structures and annotate the STEP data with backpointers to all the relevant pieces of an assembly.
+The stix_tag_asms function traverses the design and annotates it with three different RoseManager subclasses.

 Each of these contains arrays of backpointers, flags, and other information.
 Each also defines a static find() function that you can use to retrieve the manager for a given object.
-The walkasm program shows how to use this data and the asmutils.h header file describes the classes in detail.
+The walkasm program shows how to use this data and the STIX documentation describes the classes in detail.

-product_definition * pdef StpAsmProductMgr * mgr; // retrieve assembly backpointers for product definition obj mgr = StpAsmProductMgr::find(pdef);
+stp_product_definition * pdef StixMgrAsmProduct * mgr; // retrieve assembly backpointers for product definition obj mgr = StixMgrAsmProduct::find(pdef);

 Run the walkasm program on the command line.
 The sample dataset walkasm_in.stp contains assemblies.
 The walkasm program prints an indented list showing all of the assembly structures.
 The sample report output is shown in the file walkasm_out.txt.